Takashiidobe/notes/src/books/the-daily-stoic/january.md

 > SENECA, MORAL LETTERS, 95.57b--58a

 Tranquility can be found by having a strong belief in oneself.
-Those who don\'t have a strong belief in onself are constantly wavering between one stance and another, and always concerned about what people think.
+Those who don't have a strong belief in onself are constantly wavering between one stance and another, and always concerned about what people think.
 Common opinion is a weak sentiment.